dev-elian-aav/c-study/chapter 1/notes.md

 * printf never supplies a newline character.
 * escape sequence: general and extensible mechanism to write hard-to-type/invisible characters.
 * All variables in C have to be declared before they are used.
-* while: test condition -> condition is true -> execute statements inside the loop.
+* ´´´while´´´: test condition -> condition is true -> execute statements inside the loop.
-* while: test condition -> condition is false -> execute statements after the loop.
+* ´´´while´´´: test condition -> condition is false -> execute statements after the loop.
 * Indentation and spacing are for better readability of the code.
 * Integer division truncates in C. (Not special to C though)
 * If you can pass the value of a variable, you can pass a expression of the same type.
-* A for loop consist of three parts: The initialization, the condition and the step.
+* A ´´´for´´´ loop consist of three parts: The initialization, the condition and the step.
 * Magic numbers: numbers that you can't easily know what they are for, and are a pain to change if used repeatedly in a program.
 * Convention: Symbolic constant names are written in uppercase.
 * int can hold more data than char.
 * Assignments can be part of larger expressions.
+* ´´´for´´´ loops can be empty if the work is done in the test and step parts.